 Patient demographics and Clinical Alerts display in the header area when using this option.
 Refer to Patient Demographics and Clinical Alerts for more information.

+Patch PSO*7*545 modifies the Patient Prescription Processing [PSO LM BACKDOOR ORDERS] option to require the selection of a DEA number when placing an order for a Controlled Substance (CS) drug, and checks that the Provider is authorized to prescribe the specific CS drug.

 When a new drug order is processed (new, renewal, finish, verify, copy, or an edit that creates a new order), order checks are performed.
 These include checking for duplicate drug, duplicate drug therapy, drug-drug interaction, drug allergy, and maximum single dose.

 Outpatient Pharmacy generated order checks are displayed in this sequence: